ArpitKubadia/SOS/README.md

 # SOS
-## The final version of the project is in Ver2.0.
+## The final version of the project is in branch Ver2.0.
 Ignore Master Branch.

 SOS Beta version.